Meridian Shirt in Highland Grey Check; Charcoal Chinos

 “When it comes to figuring out what to pack, I generally want items that are part of my daily work and life, can serve at least double duty, or are so important to me that I can’t imagine living without them." - Katherine

 A women's digital nomad packing list could include much of the above, but switching out or adding a few dresses or lightweight skirts instead of the pants, and perhaps one more lightweight jacket to double for evening or professional events plus a bathing suit and possibly a scarf.
-If you're interested in seeing what will be coming down the pipeline for women's, sign up to our list!
+You can check out our travel clothes for women, available to shop here.

 The secret weapon to carrying less that everyone resists